 As the new year begins, many of us take the time to reflect on our past year’s accomplishments and start setting goals to make changes in the coming year.
-If healthier skin is one of your New Year’s resolutions, U.S. Dermatology Partners physician Dr. Caitlin Farmer of Center for Dermatology in Plano and Flower Mound, Texas, has some advice to share.
-In today’s blog, Dr. Farmer walks through the top 5 recommendations to help you improve your skin in 2020 and jump start your skin health journey throughout the new year.
+If healthier skin is one of your New Year’s resolutions, we have some advice to share.
+In today’s blog, we will walk you through the top 5 recommendations to help you improve your skin in 2020 and jump start your skin health journey throughout the new year.

 1 – Stay on Top of Chronic Skin Conditions